chanux/blog/content/post/unixy-terminal-on-windows.md

-BTW, not all is sunshine, trees and unicorns. pact install seems to break things as of writing.  the remedy would be to simply run `babun update`, which you'd need to do occassionally to keep it all updated anyway.
+BTW, not all is sunshine, trees and unicorns. pact install seems to break things as of writing.  the remedy would be to simply run `babun update`, which you'd need to do occasionally to keep it all updated anyway.
 Guess what, babun update is also broken and doesn't seem to get much love for now.
 But not hopes are lost.